Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:13:53:

-No that makes sense.
+No, that makes sense.
 Okay, so let's go deep into the actual theory and logic of Georgism.
-Okay.
 One thing I was confused by is why property owners who have land in places that are really desirable are not already incentivized to make the most productive use of that land.
-So even without a property, sorry, a land tax, if you have some property in San Francisco incentives, let's go, why are you not incentivized to construct it to the fullest extent possible by the law, to, you know, collect rents anyways, you know what I mean?
-Like why are you keeping it that as a parking lot?
+So even without a land tax, if you have some property in San Francisco why are you not incentivized to construct it to the fullest extent possible by the law to collect rents anyways?
+Why are you keeping it as a parking lot?

 Lars Doucet - 00:14:28:

-Right, right, right.
+Right.
 So there's a lot of reasons.
 And one of them has to do with, there's an image in the book that this guy put together for me.
 I'll show it to you later.
 But what it does is that it shows the rate of return.
 What a land speculator is actually optimizing for is their rate of return, right?
-And so if land appreciates by 10% a year, you know, you're actually incentivized to invest in vacant land or a tear down property because the building of a tear down property is like worth negative value.
-So the land's cheaper because there's garbage on it, you know?
-Then you are to necessarily invest in a property and you're basically your marginal dollar is better spent on more land than it is on building up.
+And so if land appreciates by 10% a year, you're actually incentivized to invest in vacant land or tear down a property because the building of a tear down property is worth negative value.
+The land's cheaper because there's garbage on it.
+Basically your marginal dollar is better spent on more land than it is on building up.

 Dwarkesh Patel - 00:15:16: